Macroeconomic Spillovers of Weather Shocks across U.S. States: Main results

-We assess the responses of MECI to a region-wide weather shock in Figures \ref{fig:irf} and \ref{fig:figirf_all}.
-While the GVAR model is estimated using the first differences of MECI, we cumulate the Impulse Response Functions (IRFs) to obtain the level responses of the index, which is scaled to match the four-quarter percent growth rate of U.S. GDP.
-Figure \ref{fig:irf} shows the IRFs for a subset of regions (i.e., NE, SE, S, and W), while Figure \ref{fig:figirf_all} reports the IRFs for all regions one year after the shock, which seems a reasonable time frame to assess the magnitude of macroeconomic effects induced by weather disasters.
-We compute means and the corresponding 10th and 90th percentiles using a bootstrap procedure for GVAR models \citep[see][for details]{DeesDiMauroPesaranSmith2007,DeesHollyPesaranSmith2007}.\footnote{The bootstrap procedure is non-parametric, so we do not need to make any assumption on the distribution of errors $u_{it}$ in equation \eqref{eq:ARX}.}
+We assess the responses of MECI to a region-wide weather shock in Figures \ref{fig:irf}-\ref{fig:figirf_all}.
+While the GVAR model is estimated using the first differences of MECI, we cumulate the IRFs to obtain the responses in terms of level of the index, which is expressed as a year-on-year percent growth rate (see section \ref{subsec:data_economy}).
+Thus, an IRF value of -1 means that a shock reduces economic activity by about 1\% compared to one year before.
+As discussed in the Appendix, where we also report the IRFs for the first differences of the index ($\Delta \text{MECI}$), the impact on month-on-month growth rates generally vanishes within a year after a shock.
+Figure \ref{fig:irf} shows the IRFs for a subset of regions (namely, NE, SE, S, and W), while Figure \ref{fig:figirf_all_impact} reports the IRFs for all regions in the month when the shock occurs, and Figure \ref{fig:figirf_all} reports the IRFs for all regions one year after the shock, which seems a reasonable time frame to assess the magnitude of macroeconomic effects induced by weather disasters.
+We compute mean IRFs and include both the 80\% (i.e., based on the 10th and 90th percentiles) and 95\% (i.e., based on the 2.5th and 97.5th percentiles) confidence intervals using a bootstrap procedure for GVAR models \citep[see][for details]{DeesDiMauroPesaranSmith2007,DeesHollyPesaranSmith2007}.\footnote{The bootstrap procedure is non-parametric, so we do not need to make any assumption on the distribution of errors $u_{it}$ in equation \eqref{eq:ARX}.
+In the Appendix, we also report results for the 5th and the 95th percentiles (i.e., the 90\% confidence interval).} Since the results are qualitatively comparable, in what follows we comment on the results focusing on the 80\% confidence interval.

+Remarkably, the responses of economic activity are generally negative, both within the shocked region and in regions not directly affected by the weather shock.
+Except for Western regions (W, NW, and SW), all regions generate significant spillovers.
+The cumulative IRFs converge within approximately one year after the shock, which is consistent with monthly economic activity being affected for periods lasting up to one year.

 \FloatBarrier